manyll90/git-lesson/readme.md

 # Git and Github Course

 Crash couurse for Git.
 Hello world!
 My name is Misha.
+I from Belarus!